|Address:||14191 Rd 28, Madera, CA 93638 Map|

 This correctional center was expanded in 2013 in response to passage of California AB109, which allowed for transfer of some state prisoners to county jails.
 The Madera County Jail was recently in the news due to controversy surrounding handling of Immigration and Customs Enforcement (ICE) detainees.

 Madera is located about 21 miles north of Fresno, off of CA-99.
-The address and contact information for the jail is as follows:

 (Email address: [email protected])